bogue89/darkjs/README.md

 Darkjs
 -

-An auto-generated darktheme styling with js import using webpack as dev enviroment.
-This is a test.
-This is the second test
+Darkjs is an auto-generated dark theme styling with JavaScript import that uses webpack as developer enviroment.

 ## Quick start

-[Demo](https://darkjs.pewpew.mx/) page shows you how to create a dark theme for your website.
-This project generates a script you can just import in the `<head>` tag with optional configuration.
+Visit the [demo](https://darkjs.pewpew.mx/) website and learn how to create a dark theme for your website.
+This project generates a script that can be imported in the `<head>` tag with optional configuration.

 ### JS